DFTBA Records

-DFTBA Records, commonly known as DFTBA.com, is an e-commerce merchandise company that was co-founded by Hank Green and Alan Lastufka in 2008.
+DFTBA Records, LLC, commonly known as DFTBA.com, is an e-commerce merchandise company that was co-founded by Hank Green and Alan Lastufka in 2008.
 Originally a record label, the company focuses on selling merchandise for prominent YouTube content creators including Green, his brother the novelist John Green, Charlotte McDonnell, CGP Grey, Kurzgesagt, and Charles Trippy among several others.
 DFTBA is an initialism for "don't forget to be awesome", a catchphrase of the Green brothers.

 Background

 The name of the company originates from the initialism "Don't Forget to Be Awesome".
-The name is generally seen as the motto for the VlogBrothers (consisting of Green, and his brother, John), as well as their fan base, known as Nerdfighteria.
+The name is generally seen as the motto for the VlogBrothers (consisting of Hank and John Green), as well as their fan base, known as Nerdfighteria.
 The original goal of the record label, as Lastufka said in a video is to provide a distribution network for talented artists of YouTube and to make sure their music reaches out to the "largest audience possible."